Azure/azure-sdk/releases/2021-02/js.md

 - Metrics Advisor is releasing support for Azure Active Directory Authentication and support to rotate the API and Subscription Keys.

+##### Breaking Changes in @azure/ai-metrics-advisor@1.0.0@beta.3

+- Renamed a method `listDimensionValuesForDetectionConfig()` to `listAnomalyDimensionValues()`.
+- Changed the response types for update methods.
+- Added mapping of metric id to metric name in Datafeed object.

 ### Azure Form Recognizer

 We're releasing a new beta client for the Azure Form Recognizer service with an upgrade for one TypeScript type.